agarithm/agent_mode_cli/README.md

 ## Overview

-This repository contains Python command-line scripts (located in `bin/`) for interacting with AI models:
+This repository contains command-line scripts (located in `bin/`) for interacting with AI models:

-- **`ai`** - A simple wrapper for prompting local Ollama models on the command line
+- **`ai`** - Bash wrapper for prompting local Ollama models on the command line
-- **`am`** - An agent mode ai with tool calling bash on your local machine, uses OpenAI API
+- **`am`** - Python agent-mode CLI that uses OpenAI API and can call limited local tools (ping, sed, grep, git, curl) on your machine

 ## Installation